Stecker Machine Blog

 2. Partnership > Vendor Relationship

 The only way to elevate to that level is to excel in two key factors: communication (timelines, project details, challenges, etc.) and transparency (capacity, budgeting, financial stability, etc.).
-These two keys may require time to develop, but it’s obvious when two sides are moving in the same, common direction.
+Yes, these require time to develop, but it’s obvious when two sides are moving in the same, common direction.

 Many partnerships develop with local vendors.
 Both the machine shop and the vendor are dedicated to supporting the local economy, plus projects are easier to manage, lead times are shorter, and transportation costs are lower.
 Yet, of course, partnerships are not entirely dependent on location.